Governing Council Biographies

 Don works as an Instructional Designer at the National Renewable Energy Laboratory in Golden, designing learning and training materials to achieve business objectives.
 Outside of work and GC activities, Don enjoys spending time with his family, taking care of their sheep, chickens, and bees, hiking, skiing, reading, cooking, and traveling.

 Don has an M.A. in English and Applied Linguistics and a B.A. in Journalism, both from Louisiana State University.
 He has intermediate fluency in Spanish and speaks enough French to confuse wait staff and make jokes that embarrass his wife.

-Jeff has been involved with MPCS for the past 3 years, initially facilitating the establishment of the MPCS Foundation.
-He was instrumental in the purchase of the current campus as the advisor to the school in arranging for the underwriter of the purchase bond.
+Jeff has been involved with MPCS since 2011.
+He initially facilitated the establishment of the MPCS Foundation.
+He was instrumental in the purchase of the current Wheat Ridge campus as the adviser to the school in arranging for the underwriter of the purchase bond.
 Jeff was asked to join the MPCS Governing Council based on his demonstrated commitment to the school, his interest in Waldorf Education, and his experience in charter school governance.

 Jeff has been involved in banking for over 30 years, primarily focusing on real estate/ construction lending and business development.
 He has a BA from Indiana University in Bloomington, IN, and a MA from Goddard College in Vermont.